 You'll need to choose a fan that's the right size for the room it's installed in.
-The more square footage in the room, the bigger the fan you'll need to circulate air.
+The bigger the room, the bigger the fan you'll need to circulate air.
 You also want to pick a fan that's proportional to the room for aesthetic purposes.

-Below are the national average costs of fans based on fan size, as well as what size room they're best for:
+Below are estimated ceiling fan costs based on fan size, as well as what size room they're best for:

 |Fan size||Good for||Room size||Average price range|

 Ideally, a ceiling fan's blades should be at least 7 feet from the ground.
 If you have ceilings higher than 9 feet, you'll need to mount the ceiling fan on a downrod.
-You'll pay and additional $12 to $50 for a downrod, depending on its length, style, and diameter, as well as labor costs for installation.
+You'll pay an additional $12-$50 for a downrod, depending on its length, style and diameter, as well as labor costs for installation.

-You can get blades made of plastic, medium density fiberboard, real hardwood, woven palm leaves, or steel.
+You can get blades made of plastic, medium-density fiberboard (MDF), real hardwood, woven palm leaves or steel.
 The material you pick will affect the price.
-Go with intricately carved exotic hardwood and you'll pay as much as three times more than you would for standard wood blades.
+Go with intricately carved exotic hardwood, and you'll pay as much as three times more than you would for standard wood blades.
 Colored steel blades cost around 25% more than steel blades with a brushed nickel finish.

 - Make sure the pro has experience installing ceiling fans and read reviews to check the quality of their work.

 - Ask about what's included in the installation costs.
 For example, will they charge you extra to install the downrod on a high ceiling?
 Are they going to charge extra to install and pair the remote control?
 Do they charge an hourly rate or a flat fee?